rit-swenms-gang/pcgen/courseProjectDocs/mutation-testing/report.md

 - File: pcgen/core/character/SpellBook.java
 - Purpose: The SpellBook class tracks a certain set of actions (spells) available to a player character.
 Almost every attribute of a SpellBook can be modified, and a SpellBook instance can be cloned.

-This file had 0% line coverage and 0% mutation coverage initially.
+Both files had 0% line coverage and 0% mutation coverage initially.

 ## Initial Results (Before Adding Tests)

+**AddFilterConverter**
 | **Metric** | **Value** |
 | ----- | ----- |
 | Line Coverage | 0 / 38 (0%) |